Yes, You Can Reverse Gingivitis at Home: Here's How

 How Does Gingivitis Progress?

-• Early Gingivitis: After 8 to 14 days of plaque build-up, certain bacteria begin to trigger inflammation, which will be noticeable in your gums.
-They may turn red, become slightly swollen, and you might notice bleeding when brushing or eating.
+- Early Gingivitis: After 8 to 14 days of plaque buildup, certain bacteria trigger inflammation, which shows up as redness, swelling, and bleeding in your gums.

 The Symptoms to Look Out For